SNprime24/Assembler/README.md

 ## ASSEMBLERv2 UPDATES

--Added Comments functionality
+  - Added Comments functionality
--Added JALR definition
+  - Added JALR definition
--Added funtionality of multiplication, division and modulus -now register can be accessed using register names -Added the functionality of finding error line number in the assembly code -Now JAL and JALR can take immediate values as well as labels
+  - Added funtionality of multiplication, division and modulus
+  - now register can be accessed using register names
+  - Added the functionality of finding error line number in the assembly code
+  - Now JAL and JALR can take immediate values as well as labels

 ## Contributing